Breadcrumb navigation types, best practices, and SEO benefits

 Valerii Khomenko

 Breadcrumbs are an important element of website navigation.
-The term comes from the classic Brothers Grimm tale where children scattered bread crumbs in the woods to find their way back home.
-On websites, breadcrumbs serve the same purpose; they help users understand where they are on the site’s hierarchy of pages, and can even help users get back to previous sections on the site.
+The term ‘breadcrumbs’ comes from the classic Brothers Grimm tale where children scattered bread crumbs in the woods to find their way home.
+Site breadcrumbs serve the same purpose; they help users understand where they are on the site’s page hierarchy, and even help them return to previous sections.

-In this post, we’ll talk about the different types of breadcrumbs that exist.
-We’ll also discuss whether your site needs them, and if so, how to set them up properly.
+This post covers the various existing breadcrumb types.
+We’ll also discuss whether your site needs them and how to set them up properly.

 What is a breadcrumb navigation?

-Breadcrumb navigation, also known as a breadcrumb trail, is a graphical user interface (GUI) element that allows users to keep track of their current location on a website or application.
+Breadcrumb navigation, or breadcrumb trail, is a graphical user interface (GUI) element.
+It helps users keep track of their current location on a website or application.

-Breadcrumbs typically appear near the top of a webpage (or application) and consist of a horizontal row of clickable links.
-Each link in the breadcrumb trail represents a level in the site hierarchy.
+The use case for breadcrumbs in web design is for them to showcase the site’s hierarchy in a user-friendly way.
+They generally appear near the top of a webpage (or application) as a horizontal row of clickable links, with each link representing a level in the site hierarchy.
 The leftmost link signifies the homepage or root level, while subsequent links represent progressively specific subcategories.
-For example, on an e-commerce website, a breadcrumb trail might start with “Home > Clothing > Women’s Clothing > Dresses” to display the user’s current location in the site’s category hierarchy.
+For example, on an e-commerce website, a breadcrumb trail might start with “Home > Women > Accessories > Bags” to display the user’s current location in the site’s category hierarchy.

 What are the different types of breadcrumbs?